armcknight/MaVec/README.md

 Unit Tests
 ===
 MaVec is a test-driven framework, where each method that is added comes with a unit test to ensure it doesn't break due to future changes.
-As of 4/19/2014 there are 223 tests.
+As of 5/31/2015 there are 292 test points in 85 unit tests.

 Future Goals
 ===